This Garlic & Rosemary Roasted Pork is a delicious and nutritious meal! Tender roasted pork with roasted apple sauce.

 - 1 lbs pork loin roast

 - 4 - 5 apples I used Granny Smith apples here

 - 2 cloves garlic minced

 - 2 tsp thyme

 - 2 tsp rosemary

-- You can use a pork shoulder for this recipe too.
-It’s a more inexpensive cut of meat, but it packs a lot of great flavour because of its fat content!
+You can use a pork shoulder for this recipe.
+It is a more inexpensive cut of meat, but it packs a lot of great flavour because of the fat content!
 If you choose this cut of meat, skip the searing step, and just roast the meat at 325 degrees.
 Roast until the internal temperature of the meat reaches 150-155 degrees, about 2 hours.